jamesbconner/Sync2NAS/README.md

 - `[Database]` section with `type` key: `sqlite`, `postgres`, or `milvus`.
 - Each backend has its own section for connection details.
+- SQLite is recommended if there is no particular preference.

 ### SQLite Settings